cnicolasgr/STM32_e-reader/README.md

 # STM32_e-reader
 A modest attempt to build an e-reader using a stm32MP1.

+> [!CAUTION]
+> THIS IS A WORK IN PROGRESS.
+HACK AROUND AT YOUR OWN RISK.
+> I didn't test the board yet and can't be held responsible for any magic smoke 💨

 I'm planning to use the [KOReader](https://github.com/koreader/koreader) on OpenSTLinux for the software side, and a modified [epdiy](https://github.com/vroland/epdiy/) driver board for the hardware.
 The first version will be using a ED060XC3 screen with a TMA340 touch screen.